raveintospace/Stanford-2023---EmojiArt/README.md

 - Gestures to zoom and pan contents of View
 - Button to choose palettes of emojis
 - ContextMenu to add & remove palettes of emojis
+- Automatic save of our canvas whenever it changes, saved as a json

 Extensions
 - CGRect, to find its center